fomightez/yeastmine/README.md

                  REQUIRED.

 optional arguments:
   -h, --help     show this help message and exit
+  -b, --both_orf_std  add this flag to have produce an output file with both
+                      the systematic name and the standard name.
+The output file produced have the systematic name followed by the the standard name with a tab in between for conveinence in using in your favorite text editor or Microsfot Excel.
-  -d, --details  add this flag to have the output file have an expanded set of
+  -d, --details       add this flag to have the output file have an expanded
-                 information about the gene in place of the systematic id.
+                      set of information about the gene in place of the systematic id.
 The information will include a description in addition to the standard name.

 ```